Benimatic/twilightforest/README.md

 This is the home of the Twilight Forest mod for Minecraft 1.12 and beyond.

+## Licensing
+Code and otherwise stated default to our [LICENSE file here](https://github.com/TeamTwilight/twilightforest/blob/1.16.x/LICENSE)

+Non-Code assets [(Located here)](https://github.com/TeamTwilight/twilightforest/tree/1.16.x/src/main/resources/assets) do NOT work under our current license and thus fall under All Rights Reserved

+A proper license will be provided for non-code assets once one has been agreed upon by all of our contributors

 ## Downloads
 Releases will be available on [CurseForge](https://minecraft.curseforge.com/projects/the-twilight-forest) when ready.